garden20/app_settings/README.md

 Do not to pass the ID of the design doc (eg: '_design/kujua-lite'), instead pass the name (eg: 'kujua-lite').
 This avoids having to escape the parameters.

+This will return an object with two main properties, `settings` and `schema`.
+The schema is what is used to validate the settings.
+If you just need the settings values then use the `settings` property.

 Optionally you can also pass in a path to a specific property using an object path dot notation, like: